thaison1995/d2server_rem/README.md

 * No precompiled binary except for those binaries from D2

 ## Current Status
-* Some of the basic functionalities are already in place
+* All basic functionalities have been implemnted and verified
-* Now we can up game server and communicate with D2CS
 * Only Game Version 1.13 is supported (no plan to support others, however feel free to contribute)
 * Cannot get rid of D2Server.dll completely because doing so would result in improperly initialized Storm.dll (will fix soon)

 ### TBD
-* D2Game callbacks are not properly implemented
-* D2DBS client is not properly implemented
-* Most patches from marsgod's D2GS are not ported
-* Player joining game and gaming experience are not verified
 * Admin console (for observability)
 * Prometheus metrics exporter (for observaility)